Land Rover Defender

 The vehicle, a British equivalent of the Second World War derived (Willys) Jeep, gained a worldwide reputation for ruggedness and versatility.
-Using a steel ladder chassis and an aluminium alloy bodywork, the Land Rover originally used detuned versions of Rover engines.
-The original Defender is still being produced in developing countries despite the arrival of the Land Rover Defender (L663).
+With a steel ladder chassis and an aluminium alloy bodywork, the Land Rover originally used detuned versions of Rover engines.

-Though the Defender was not a new generation design, it incorporated significant changes, compared to the series Land Rovers, such as adopting coil springs front and rear, as opposed to all leaf springs on the previous; except for retaining rear leaf springs on high capacity (payload) models.
+Though the Defender was not a new generation design, it incorporated significant changes compared to the Land Rover series, such as adopting coil springs front and rear.
 Coil springs offered both better ride quality and improved axle articulation.
-Adding a lockable centre differential to the transfer case gave the Defender permanent (on-road) four-wheel-drive capability.
-Both changes were derived from the Range Rover, and the interiors were also modernised.
+The addition of a centre differential to the transfer case gave the Defender permanent four-wheel-drive capability.
+Both changes were derived from the original Range Rover, and the interiors were also modernised.
+Whilst the engines were carried over from the Series III, a new series of modern and more powerful engines was progressively introduced.

-Externally, a full-length bonnet and full-width integrated grille and headlights, combined with (finally) a single-piece windscreen, plus widened wheel arches that covered new, wider-track axles were the most noticeable changes.
-Initially the engineering department conserved a part-time 4WD system, like on previous models, but it failed to sell any longer, and this option was immediately dropped in 1984.
-While the engine was carried over from the Series III, a new series of modern and more powerful engines was progressively introduced.

 Even when ignoring the series Land Rovers and perhaps ongoing licence products, the 90/110 and Defender models' 33-year production run were ranked as the sixteenth longest single-generation car in history in 2020.

-In 2020, Jaguar Land Rover introduced the first all new generation of Land Rover Defenders, switching from body on chassis to integrated bodywork and from live, rigid axles to all around independent suspension.
-The range was originally limited to just two wheelbase lengths before a third, the Defender 130, was announced in 2022.
-The new Defender series is only available in closed, estate car bodies.
+In 2020, Jaguar Land Rover introduced an all new generation of Land Rover Defender Land Rover Defender (L663) switching from body on chassis to integrated bodywork and from live, rigid axles to all around independent suspension.